 A girl then when we met, a little girl as far as I can remember.
 Always have been.
 But you didn’t know, because I hid it so well.
 The society where I grew up told me I couldn’t be a girl.
 Because I was assigned male at birth, so I must be a boy.
 What I felt didn’t matter.

 Growing up I had always thought of and saw myself as a girl.
-My mother was my biggest role model.
+My mother was my most significant role model.
 I wanted to be like her.
-I put on her clothes, make up and shoes when she wasn’t home.
-When I was a kid, I always wanted to be the bride when me and my sisters or my cousins played pretend wedding.
-I designed dresses for my sister’s barbie doll, under my mother’s bed.
+I put on her clothes, makeup and shoes when she wasn’t home.
+When I was a kid, I always wanted to be the bride, when I and my sisters or my cousins played pretend to wed.
+I designed dresses for my sister’s Barbie doll, under my mother’s bed.

 One day I got caught, and the doll was never to be seen again.
 I got in trouble from my father for being so feminine.
 So many times he tried to man me up by helping him doing activities he deemed to be manly.
 Sometimes he hit me and called me names.
 At school my brothers were ashamed of me, they didn’t want to sit with me in the school canteen.
 My older sister joined in my cousins when they all teased me with funny names.

 Then I moved out of home to go to boarding school and I found out that I was not alone, I was not the only one.
-I made friends with people like me and they were all very smart and creative and very competitive.
-They were good influence for me to do well in school.
-It was very clear that society knows of our existence, but we can never cross the line, the blurry line between being male or female.
+I made friends with people like me and they were all brilliant and creative and very competitive.
+They were a good influence for me to do well in school.
+It was obvious that society knows of our existence, but we can never cross the line, the blurry line between being male or female.
 It was the case then, It still is.

-I have learnt in order to survive, to avoid discrimination and difficulty in life , I must hide my true self using masculinity.
-I was so good at it, so good that I forgot who I really was and developed a crave for approval of others.
+I have learned, to survive, to avoid discrimination and difficulty in life, I must hide my true self with masculinity.
+I was so good at it, so good that I forgot who I was and developed a craving for approval of others.
 When we moved back, I reconnected with some of them, they are still the same.
 Some of them did try experimenting with their gender, but then they got older and felt the pressure from family and their religion, and repented.

-I was lucky to have met you, to see and learn the world from very different perspective from what I was brainwashed with.
+I was lucky to have met you, to see and learn the world from a very different perspective from what I was brainwashed with.
 I no longer kept in touch with these friends as they always reminded me of the wrath of God and the hell that awaits.
-To them I am a walking sin the way i live my life, so free and no boundaries.
+To them, I am a walking ‘sin’ the way I live my life, so free and no boundaries.
 They were also so bitchy to me in a way I think they are jealous.
 I had to cut loose a few friends who were holding me back but you were always there for me, picking up pieces for me from what’s left in the betrayed friendships.
-Thank you so much baby.
+Thank you so much, baby.

 It is no longer a secret

 I was so scared, I didn’t know what to do, I enjoyed the attention.
-But I like the feeling when I am dressed as girl by myself too.
-The thought of living as my life authentically as a woman makes me happy, but I was so scared of your reaction.
+But I like the feeling when I am dressed as a girl by myself too.
+The thought of living like my life authentically as a woman makes me happy, but I was so scared of your reaction.
 I was so scared of what would people think.
 I would then just did it in private when I am alone, slowly building my confidence.
-Of course you knew of it.
+Of course, you knew of it.

 A Future Together?

 We then moved to Kuala Lumpur.
 I was so excited, so did you.
 We got ourselves a big 3 bedrooms apartment in the middle of this city.
 So big compared to our 1 bedroom Sydney flat.
 We were excited.
-I helped furnish the place whilst you were away for work.
+I helped furnish the place while you were away for work.
 I didn’t know you were going to travel so much, back to back and at one point I didn’t see you for 6 weeks.
 This is a big apartment to be alone I thought.
 It was hard for me trying to adjust living alone.
-I was so use to living in Sydney for 12 years.
+I so used to live in Sydney for 12 years.

 I was so alone and depressed and the thought of starting transition revisited me.
-I then went a long with it, reading about it and learning about gender identity, gender expression and sexual orientation.
-I started ask myself these hard questions again; Who am I?
+I then went along with it, reading about it and learning about gender identity, gender expression, and sexual orientation.
+I started asking myself these hard questions again; Who am I?
 What am I?
 Why do I do this?
-Is this really me?
+Is this me?
 Or is it the attention?
 What would happen to us? our relationship?.

-My family had always knew you since the start and always take you as part of the family.
+My family had always known you since the start and always take you as part of the family.
 That is until they know we were together a year before we moved to Kuala Lumpur.
-My sexuality put a big strain on my relationship with my family.
-They no longer recognise you as their family.
+My sexuality put a significant strain on my relationship with my family.
+They no longer recognize you as their family.
 I knew it hurt you and It hurt me a lot more to see the way they treat you until now.
 My little brothers who you treated as your own no longer see eye to eye with you or even acknowledge you.

 I feel sad so I made the stand to stay away from my family for the way they are treating you.
-By that time, I really didn’t give a fuck about what my family or other people would think of me and I figured that I can never make them happy.
+By that time, I didn’t give a fuck about what my family or other people would think of me and I figured that I can never make them happy.
 I cannot wait any longer, I had to be me, the real me, the authentic me.
-And the only person that matter to, was you.
+And the only person that matters too, was you.
 Still you.